Table of Contents

 Temperature Control

-A safe device ensures a non-heating temperature when in use to avoid discomfort or burns.
+A safe device should maintain a non heating temperature during use to avoid discomfort or burns.

 Treatment Timer and Auto Shut-Off

-These prevent overexposure, ensuring the treatment is safer and more convenient.
+These features prevent overexposure, making the treatment safer and more convenient.

 Total Spectrum Devices for Holistic Eye Health Support